 Edison of India

-I have always seen old people saying that younger generation does not know anything beyond cricket and Bollywood/Hollywood artists.
+I have always seen old people saying that the younger generation does not know anything beyond cricket and Bollywood/Hollywood artists.

 Well, how many of the young readers agree with this?